Urology Care Foundation - What is Male Infertility?

 Treatment

 Treatment depends on what's causing infertility.
 Many problems can be fixed with drugs or surgery.
-This would allow conception through normal sex.
-The treatments below are broken into 3 categories:
+This would allow conception through penetrative sex.
+The treatments below are broken into three categories:

 Many male fertility problems can be treated without surgery.